-If you’re looking for specific budgeting tips which are aimed at families, simply continue reading to discover a few family-friendly budget tips, that you’ll be sure to use.
+If you’re looking for specific budgeting tips which are aimed at families, check out the Common Cents Mom or simply continue reading to discover a few family-friendly budget tips, that you’ll be sure to use.

 Setting your family budget:

 1. Make sure to budget for yearly expenses as well as your family’s monthly

 While most families are able to budget for their monthly expenses, many families forget to properly budget for their yearly expenses.
 Examples of annual expenses which you should account for include school uniforms for each of your children as well as stationary and books for your children.

 2. Make sure to budget for each of your children’s extracurricular activities

 If your children are enrolled in extracurricular activities such as sports teams, professional music lessons or dance classes, make sure to budget each month for all of your children’s extracurricular activities.
 As well as budgeting for fees or lessons also make sure to budget for any equipment which your children may need as well as any trips or camps which may be associated with their activities!